-The RED II defines the term 'forest regeneration' as the 're-establishment of a forest stands by natural or artificial means following the removal of the previous stand by felling or as a result of natural causes, including fire or storm'.
+The RED III defines the term 'forest regeneration' as the 're-establishment of a forest stands by natural or artificial means following the removal of the previous stand by felling or as a result of natural causes, including fire or storm'.
 This can be done artificially by planting and sowing, or naturally by natural rejuvenation.
 It is important to assess whether sourcing area is supervised in this context.
 Appropriate factors for forest regeneration can be taken from the results of national forest inventories or from the results of the latest FAO Global Forest Resource Assessment (FRA).
 If the forest area decreases, the decrease should be explained and described by reliable and verifiable information about the reasons and appropriate action to prevent a negative phenomenon should be undertaken.
 The causes are analysed by the KZR INIG System as part of the recognition of the risk assessment.
 Decreasing of the forest area should be assessed at sourcing area level - national level.
+Cutting for investments are excluded from this assessment.

-KZR INiG System /11 Cracow, December 2023 Directive 2018/2001 IXZIX II VIO 5 YSICIII / I I Cracow, December 2023 Directive 2016/2001
+KZR INiG System /11 Cracow, May 2025 Directive 2018/2001 as amended by Directive 2023/2413 --